-|Leaflets are a simple and cost-effective way for you to get your message out to current and prospective customers.
-Our guide answers the 10 key leaflet questions you might have before ordering a batch for your business.
+|Leaflet printing is a simple and cost-effective way for you to get your message out to current and prospective customers.
+Our guide answers the 10 key Leaflet questions you might have before ordering a batch for your business.

-What is a leaflet?
+What is a Leaflet?

-A leaflet is a small sheet of printed paper that puts across a short message clearly and concisely.
+A Leaflet is a small sheet of printed paper that puts across a short message clearly and concisely.

-What is the difference between flyers and leaflets?
+What is the difference between Flyers and Leaflets?

-What is the standard size of a leaflet?
+What is the standard size of a Leaflet?

-Are leaflets a good way to advertise?
+Are Leaflets a good way to advertise?

-Leaflets are also likely to be retained by recipients, with 45% of people who receive one through the mail likely to keep it on a pinboard or in a kitchen drawer – according to a DMA study.
+Flyers are also likely to be retained by recipients, with 45% of people who receive one through the mail likely to keep it on a pinboard or in a kitchen drawer – according to a DMA study.

-What should I include in a leaflet?
+What should I include in a Leaflet?

-When considering how to write a leaflet, think about the message you want the reader to take away.
-Good leaflets need:
+When considering how to write a Leaflet, think about the message you want the reader to take away.
+Good Leaflets need:

 Contact details should be displayed clearly so people know how to find out more.
 Include a map with your location highlighted to guide customers to your premises.

-What is the best font for leaflets?
+What is the best font for Leaflets?

 Using an easy-to-read font for any blocks of text, such as descriptions of products or services, is essential.